Samarkand: Timur's rule (1370–1405)

 Ibn Battuta, who visited in 1333, called Samarkand "one of the greatest and finest of cities, and most perfect of them in beauty."
 He also noted that the orchards were supplied water via norias.

 In 1365, a revolt against Chagatai Mongol control occurred in Samarkand.
 In 1370, the conqueror Timur (Tamerlane), the founder and ruler of the Timurid Empire, made Samarkand his capital.
+Timur used various tools for legitimisation, including urban planning in his capital, Samarkand.
 Over the next 35 years, he rebuilt most of the city and populated it with great artisans and craftsmen from across the empire.
 Timur gained a reputation as a patron of the arts, and Samarkand grew to become the centre of the region of Transoxiana.
 Timur's commitment to the arts is evident in how, in contrast with the ruthlessness he showed his enemies, he demonstrated mercy toward those with special artistic abilities.
 The lives of artists, craftsmen, and architects were spared so that they could improve and beautify Timur's capital.

 Timur was also directly involved in construction projects, and his visions often exceeded the technical abilities of his workers.
 The city was in a state of constant construction, and Timur would often order buildings to be done and redone quickly if he was unsatisfied with the results.
 By his orders, Samarkand could be reached only by roads; deep ditches were dug, and walls 5 mi in circumference separated the city from its surrounding neighbors.
 At this time, the city had a population of about 150,000.